piloos/power-bi/README.md

 # Supported endpoints

+Note: where possible we use _lazy evaluation_: we only call the REST API endpoint when really needed.
+For examples `pbi.workspaces` won't trigger a call, while `pbi.workspaces.count` will trigger a call.
+And `pbi.workspace('123')`, while `pbi.workspace('123').name` will trigger a call.

+Note 2: to limit the number of API calls, it is best to directly use the _getters_ iso the index.

 ## Workspaces (aka Groups)

 * List workspaces: `pbi.workspaces`
+* Get a specific workspace `pbi.workspace(id)`
 * Create workspace: `pbi.workspaces.create`
 * Upload PBIX to workspace: `ws.upload_pbix('./test.pbix', 'new_datasetname_in_the_service')`
 * Delete workspace: `workspace.delete`